Skip to content

 # Define a noise model to use:

-noise = NoiseHandler(NoiseProtocol.READOUT)
+noise = NoiseHandler(NoiseProtocol.READOUT.INDEPENDENT)

 # Define the mitigation method solving the minimization problem: